rngtng/rngtng.github.io/_posts/2009-06-25-rainbowduino-here-it-is-and-how-to-program-it.md

   content: "Update.
 Just one step ahead.\r\nI uploaded the blank sketch. success.\r\nI
     uploaded your firmware. success.\r\nAt least I guess success, because:\r\nI removed VCC, GND and Reset, instead I used an external 9v battery.
-I started mtxcontrol, the rx &amp; tx-leds on the arduino are blinking - but nothing's happening on the rainbowduino. :(\r\nI'm going to try again after 4:30 pm..."
+I started mtxcontrol, the rx & tx-leds on the arduino are blinking - but nothing's happening on the rainbowduino. :(\r\nI'm going to try again after 4:30 pm..."
 - id: 77
   author: tobi